 The teaching facilities at Collyer's are excellent.
-From the main 19th Century building that borders Hurst Road, to the modern Graham Baird Building for Economics and Business, and the innovative DigiHub in the heart of our campus, all our buildings offer a spacious and inspiring place to learn.
-For the 2023/24 academic year we are excited to open our new Shelley Building.
+From the main 19th century building that borders Hurst Road, to the modern Shelley Building opened in Autumn 2023, and the innovative DigiHub in the heart of our campus, all our buildings offer a spacious and inspiring place to learn.